sensu/sensu-docs/content/sensu-go/6.7/observability-pipeline/observe-schedule/agent.md

 For Linux agents, you can customize the agent configuration with `sensu-agent start` command line flags.

-To use command line flags, specify the desired configuration flags and values along with the `sensu-agent start` command.
+To use command line flags, specify the desired configuration options and values along with the `sensu-agent start` command.
 For example:

 {{< code shell >}}